 Later, I faced South, the ripe fullness of the day and myself.
 I gave the blossoming one of myself permission to play, unabashed, and unconforming, to let me follow my longings and impulses of the present moment and be guided into wild aliveness.
 The gifts of passion, risk, arousal, and a recognition of my own uniqueness and the fruits of my being emerged.

 Eventually, I felt called to face the West, the setting sun, and the calling of my true adulthood.
 Here, I got curious about what was lying below the surface, in the unseen darkness where the sun disappeared.
-I enacted little deaths of the ways of being that no longer fit, I gave myself permission to grieve, and I placed my faithful hand into Mystery's, surrendering to a bewildering soul journey.
+I enacted little deaths of the ways of being that no longer fit, I gave myself permission to grieve, and I placed my faithful hand into Mystery's, surrendering to a bewildering soul journey that found me enacting self designed ceremonies, vision fasts, vigils, and courting my own medicine.
 One morning while I was deeply immersed in this journey, I woke up with instructions and a knowing that I would hold a “Soulskin Circle,” like this one I was traveling on.
 I had no idea what that meant at the time, but everything in me knew there was a truth in this sacred instruction.
 Part of the journey for me was trusting those mysterious orders, and ultimately risking my significance to be in service of this great calling, this givaway- the Soulskin Journeys.

 My purpose and service would not be possible without the support of elders, mentors, teachers, and guides, who dwell in the spirit of the North.
 They directed me to my own North Star- to the knowing, Wise Woman of my own self whose wisdom always navigates my path to True Home.
 I am forever grateful to these human and more-than-human, seen and unseen ones for their guidance.